 Upon termination of the member’s qualifying employment for membership the member may make written application to the Board to continue the membership.
 Upon receipt of such application, the Board may, by their unanimous vote, continue the paid membership of that person.

-Article XI - Amendments and Dissolution
+Amendments and Dissolution

 Section 1.
 Amendments